 I thought Tahiti was beautiful when I arrived but now that I have spent some time on Moorea, it seems almost like a letdown to go back.
-The good news was that when I did arrive back at Le Meridien, they had upgraded me to one of the few overwater bungalows for my last night on the island.
+The good news is that when I did arrive back at Le Meridien, they upgraded me to one of the few overwater bungalows for my last night on the island.

 What is the point of an overwater bungalow if you can’t see through the floor into the water, or get in the water from your own dock?
 To get to the water you had to go all the way back down the boardwalk and then swim in from the beach.